Logo Anja Jepsen Photography

 • “Then and now”: Take a photo in the same pose as at the newborn shoot or an earlier baby shoot.
 The comparison shows impressively how much your child has grown and developed.
 Hold both photos next to each other.
 The difference is impressive!

 Lay out waterproof surfaces for the cake smash shoot and have damp cloths ready.
 Always stay within reach when your child is running.
 Falls are common at this age.
 Avoid small parts, sharp edges or unstable structures.
 Make sure the room temperature is comfortable.
-If your child is no longer in the mood, take a break or end the shoot.
+If your child is no longer in the mood, take a break or end the photo shoot.

 Baby photography in Munich with sleeping baby